-UoPeople is supported by several foundations, including the Bill and Melinda Gates Foundation, the William and Flora Hewlett Foundation, Fondation Hoffmann and more.
-UoPeople has more than 1.2 million supporters on Facebook and has been covered by media worldwide, including the New York Times, BBC, NPR, Times Higher Education, US News and World Report, and President Reshef’s TED Talk, which has been viewed over 4 million times.
+UoPeople is supported by the generosity of individuals and foundations, including the Gates, Hewlett, and Ford Foundations, Fondation Hoffmann, and others.
+The University has been covered by the New York Times, BBC, NPR, Times Higher Education, US News and World Report, and more.
+President Reshef’s TED Talk and Nas Daily interview about the University have 30 million views combined.

 *Estimate based on students’ self-reported legal status in country of residence.